Dems look to steer clear of impeachment talk after Cohen testimony

 But the chairman of the House Oversight Committee, Rep. Elijah Cummings, D-Md., like Pelosi, downplayed the idea that his panel's seven-hour hearing had represented a significant leap forward on that front.

 “I need to study the transcripts to see what we have.
-Keep in mind I want to proceed very cautiously,” Cummings told reporters when asked if he had heard any evidence of impeachable offenses.
-“But isn't it interesting that not one person, not one person on our side even mentioned the word impeachment — not one.”
+Keep in mind I want to proceed very cautiously,” Cummings told reporters after the hearing Wednesday, when asked if he had heard any evidence of impeachable offenses.

+Asked Thursday whether the crimes alleged by Cohen would lead to impeachment, Cummings was circumspect.
+"I’m not there," he said.
+"But I do find it interesting that there was not one Democrat that I remember even mentioning the word 'impeach.'”

 The vice chair of the Oversight panel, freshman Rep. Katie Hill, D-Calif., also said Thursday that an impeachment discussion was a bit premature.
 “I think we really need to let the process play out because while there are offenses that I think really could lead us down the road toward impeachment, this is something the public has to get on board with because we need to get to the two-thirds majority in the Senate and in the House,” she told CNN.